Candy Raymond: Early life and career

-In 1981, she played imprisoned journalist, Sandra Hamilton, in the TV series Prisoner.
+In 1981, she played imprisoned journalist Sandra Hamilton in the TV series Prisoner.
 That year she said she hoped to write and produce a feature.

-1985 was a busy year.
-Over several months, Ms Raymond was involved in filming two television mini-series simultaneously in two different cities - In Sydney, she filmed Shout!
-The Story of Johnny O'Keefe (1985), and in Melbourne, she was involved in The Great Bookie Robbery (1986).

-In the same year, she also starred in the ABC telefilm Breaking Up, playing a 30-something mother-of-two going through a marriage break-up.
-For this role, she later won an Australian Film Institute Award as best Actress in a tele-movie or mini-series.
+In 1985, Raymond was involved in filming two television mini-series simultaneously in two different cities.
+In Sydney she filmed Shout!
+The Story of Johnny O'Keefe and in Melbourne she was involved in The Great Bookie Robbery which was released in 1986.
+She also starred in the ABC telefilm Breaking Up, playing a 30-something mother-of-two going through a marriage break-up.
+For this role, she later won an Australian Film Institute Award as best actress in a tele-movie or mini-series.

-Through the 1980s and 1990s, Ms Raymond was active as a voice artist for radio and television and occasionally appeared in dramatized educational films.
+Through the 1980s and 1990s, Raymond was active as a voice artist for radio and television and occasionally appeared in dramatised educational films.

 Later career

-Her last feature film role was as a French / Vietnamese brothel Madam in the action film A Case of Honor (1991), which was filmed on location in the Philippines.
+Raymond's last feature film role was as a French-Vietnamese brothel madam in the action film A Case of Honor (1989), which was filmed on location in the Philippines.

-She appears as herself in the feature documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
+She appeared as herself in the feature documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
 (2008), where she was interviewed about women in Australian films of the 1970s.

-Personal life
+Personal life and death

-Raymond presently lives near Bowral, Australia.
-She is the sister of actress Victoria Raymond also of Number 96 fame as the second actress to play Bev Houghton after Abigail left the role.
-Raymond is active in animal rights, writing and occasionally participating in local theatre and music events.
+Raymond lived near Bowral.
+She was the sister of actress Victoria Raymond also of Number 96 fame as the second actress to play Bev Houghton after Abigail left the role.
+Raymond was active in animal rights, writing and occasionally participating in local theatre and music events.

+On 1 January 2026, it was announced that Raymond had died at the age of 75.